 On October 27, 2020, we completed the October 2020 Offering in which we sold an aggregate of (i) 15,511,537 ordinary shares, \$0.01 nominal value per share, (ii) prefunded warrants exercisable for an aggregate of 11,411,539 ordinary shares and (iii) warrants exercisable for an aggregate of 20,192,307 ordinary shares.
 The pre-funded warrants were issued and sold to certain purchasers whose purchase of ordinary shares in the October 2020 Offering would have otherwise resulted in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding ordinary shares immediately following the consummation of the October 2020 Offering, if the purchaser so chose in lieu of ordinary shares that would have otherwise resulted in such excess ownership.
 The ordinary shares and pre-funded warrants were each offered together with the warrants, but the ordinary shares and pre-funded warrants were issued separately from the warrants.
 The combined offering price was \$0.65 per ordinary share and warrant and \$0.64 per pre-funded warrant and warrant.
 Our net proceeds from the October 2020 Offering, after deducting placement agent fees and other offering expenses payable by us, were approximately \$15.5 million.
 The warrants are exercisable upon issuance at a price of \$0.65 per ordinary share, subject to adjustment in certain circumstances, and expire on October 27, 2025.
 The pre-funded warrants are exercisable upon issuance at a price of \$0.01 per ordinary share, subject to adjustment in certain circumstances, and expire when exercised in full, subject to certain conditions.
 All pre-funded warrants have been exercised for net proceeds of \$0.11 million.
 In connection with the October 2020 Offering, we entered into a Purchase Agreement on October 22, 2020 with certain institutional investors.
-The Purchase Agreement contains customary representations and warrantics of ours, termination rights of the parties, and certain indemnificatio ordinary shares in the February 2021 Underwritten Offering pursuant to our universal shelf registration statement on Form S-3.
-The February 2021 Underwritten Offering closed on February 8, 2021.
-Pursuant to the Underwriting Agreement, we granted the underwriter an option for a period of 30 days to purchase up to an additional 5,217,391 ordinary shares on the same terms and conditions, which the underwriter exercised in full on February 10, 2021.
-This increased the total number of ordinary shares we sold in the February 2021 Underwritten Offering to 40,000,000 shares, which resulted in aggregate net proceeds of \$42.1 million after deducting underwriting discounts and commissions and offering expenses.
-In addition, pursuant to the Underwriting Agreement, we agreed to issue to the underwriter's designees warrants to purchase 2,800,000 ordinary shares, which is equal to 7.0% of the aggregate number of ordinary shares sold in the February 2021 Underwritten Offering, including the underwriter's option to purchase an additional 5,217,391 ordinary shares.
-The warrants issued to such designees of the underwriter have an exercise price of \$1.4375 per ordinary share, were exercisable upon issuance and will expire on February 3, 2026.
+The Purchase Agreement contains customary representations and warranties of ours, termination rights of the parties, and certain indemnification obligations of ours.
+Warrants to purchase 1,884,615 ordinary shares, which represents a number of ordinary shares equal to 7.0% of the aggregate number of ordinary shares and pre-funded warrants sold in the October 2020 Offering, were issued to designees of the placement agent on closing of the October 2020 Offering.
+Upon closing, the warrants issued to such designees became exercisable immediately at an exercise price of \$0.8125 per ordinary share and will expire on October 22, 2025.